jjangga0214/node-configs/packages/eslint-config/README.md

 # `@jjangga0214/eslint-config`

-An ESlint [`Sharable Config`](https://eslint.org/docs/latest/developer-guide/shareable-configs) for javascript, typescript, react, and jest.
+An ESlint `Shareable Config` for javascript, typescript, react, and jest.

 This package is for ESLint's new [Flat Config](https://eslint.org/blog/2022/08/new-config-system-part-1/).